DavidHickman/tnris.org/content/markdown/news/2015-11-22-glo-tceq-tpwd-datasets-expand-data-catalog.md

-With these additions, we are expanding the catalog to include important datasets published and hosted outside of TNRIS as part of our ongoing efforts to help people find and use publicly available data.
-The [data catalog](data-catalog) previously only included datasets available from TNRIS on the web or by order from our archives.
+With these additions, we are expanding the catalog to include important datasets published and hosted outside of TNRIS as part of our ongoing efforts to help people find and use public data.
+The [data catalog](data-catalog) previously only included datasets hosted by TNRIS on the web or available by order from our archives.

 Here are just a few of the datasets from each agency that have been added.